GTSinger/GTSinger/README.md

 ## Technique Controllable Singing Voice Synthesis

 The code for our benchmarks for [Technique Controllable Singing Voice Synthesis](./Technique-Controllable%20SVS/readme.md).
+You can also use GTSinger to train [TCSinger](https://github.com/AaronZ345/TCSinger)!

 ## Technique Recognition